-The University of Toronto is situated on the border of Queen’s Park in the city’s core, and it has continued growing and spreading since its foundation in 1827.
-Today, it's first of Canadian universities and it's known internationally for its influential research.
-It's very centrally located downtown Toronto, neighbouring areas like Yorkville and the Annex.
+The University of Toronto is situated on the border of Queen’s Park in the city’s core, and it has continued growing since its foundation in 1827.
+Today, it is considered Canada’s premier university, and it's known internationally for its influential research.
+It's also centrally located in downtown Toronto, close to neighbourhoods like Yorkville and the Annex.

-The University of Toronto campus stretches roughly from Spadina Avenue to Bay Street, and from Bloor Street down to College Street, although some of its buildings surpass those borders.
-It's two kilometres north of the Financial District and steps to Yorkville, with Queen’s Park right in the middle, which contains the Ontario Legislative Building.
+The University of Toronto’s core campus stretches from Spadina Avenue to Bay Street, and from Bloor Street down to College Street, although some of its buildings surpass these borders.
+It's connected to the Discovery District, which is named in part for the campus itself, but also because of the nearby hospitals in the region.
+It's two kilometers north of the Financial District and minutes away from Yorkville.
+Queen’s Park is also nearby, which contains the Ontario Legislative Building.

-- A fire in 1890 destroyed the inside of University College and destroyed 33,000 volumes in the library
+A fire in 1890 destroyed the inside of University College and destroyed 33,000 books in the library.

 The Good News